 Community Basketball registrations only happen in September (Fall League).
 Check out the Saskatoon Minor Basketball Association's website (SMBA) for Spring league options.

 ECP Bulls Basketball Fall League 2019/2020

 *Note* Each Parent is responsible for ordering and purchasing a reversible jersey for their player(s) for approx. $22.50 and are also responsible to get it numbered once the teams are organized.
-Click HERE to take you to Al Anderson's ordering page, the deadline to order is September 17th 2018.
+Click HERE to take you to Al Anderson's ordering page, the deadline to order is mid September 2019 (check back closer to date for link to work and get the exact cut-off/ordering dates).

 If you have questions about basketball in ECP, please read through the FAQs in the right column.

 Basketball for children going into Grades 1 and 2 – Dunkaroos: This is a separate program run by the Saskatoon Minor Basketball Association (SMBA).
 Please find more details and register online for the Dunkaroos program on the SMBA website - http://smba.ca/site/ClientSite/article/26058

-The 2018/2019 Fall season starts October 13th and goes until mid December when we break for Christmas.
+The 2018/2019 Fall season starts mid October and goes until mid December when we break for Christmas.
 The season resumes mid January and runs until February where we take a two weekend break over the school/Family Day week off.
 We resume for playoffs for the first three weeks of March.

 Fall League games are on Saturdays at various high schools in the city and the league traditionally starts the Saturday following the Thanksgiving weekend.